msv2017/pokedex/README.md

 | `GET /pokemon/translated/{name}` | Returns [PokemonDto](#pokemondto), where `description` is translated using [these rules](#translation-rules) |

 #### Try it out
-When the application is up and running at http://localhost:5000, try to hit two endpoints whatever tool available (`curl`, Postman etc.).
+When the application is up and running at http://localhost:5000, try to hit two endpoints using any tool available (`curl`, Postman etc.).
 We'll use `curl`:

 | Command | Response |
 | ------- | -------- |